jhashuva/playwithpython.github.io/funcs.md

     """Demo about positional arguments"""
     return f'a={a}\nb={b}\nc={c}'
 ```
-You required to pass the three arguments to the function <code>posfunc</code>
+You required to pass the three arguments to the function <code>posfunc</code> in same order.
 ```python
 posfunc(1, 2, 3)
 ```